ianfhunter/GNOLL/doc/JOSS/paper.md

 - supporting multiple notation standards
 - supporting non-simplex combinations of notation.

-While some solutions may offer one or two of these, DiceTower addresses all of these points.
+While some solutions may offer one or two of these, GNOLL addresses all of these points.

 # Mathematics
-DiceTower builds upon actual use-cases of how dice are specified in software, rather than theoretical mathematical notations.
+GNOLL builds upon actual use-cases of how dice are specified in software, rather than theoretical mathematical notations.
 The simplest of these representations is {x}d{y} where x and y are integers.
 This asks that we roll X number of Y-sided dice. e.g. 3d6 would be requesting 3 6-sided dice.